 The qualifications and exam results you'll need to apply for this course.

 Postgraduate entry requirements

-We accept a 2:2 honours degree from a UK university, or an equivalent academic qualification from a similar non-UK institution.
-This degree should be in Engineering or Physical Sciences and should provide appropriate knowledge of core engineering science topics.
+You will normally need a 2:1 honours degree, or above, or equivalent.
+This degree should be in engineering or science and provide appropriate knowledge of core engineering science topics.